jstash/Soulslike/README.md

 A 2D pixel-art soulslike in Godot 4.
 Face the evil necromancer cult.

+This is a project my son and I have been working on to introduce him to software development using generative AI.

 ## How to Run

 Open the project in **Godot 4.3+**: File → Open Project → select this folder.